ronalking182/Kingscode/posts/how-to-use-style-component-in-react.md

 }
 ```

+&nbsp;

 It Basically just creating a variable and equating it to `styled`    then a full stop “.” and then any HTML tag you want to render your  text with.

+&nbsp;

 Here, `Paragraph` is the styled component, and it will be rendered as an HTML “p” tag with the contained styles. `styled`  is an internal utility method that transforms the styling from JavaScript into actual CSS.
 In raw HTML and CSS, we would have this:

 ```jsx
 p {